 Plant Description: Vasaka is a tall, branched, dense evergreen shrub of about 2.2-3.5 meters height.
 It has large leaves.
-Its flowers are white in colour with some purple.
+Its flowers are white in color with some purple.
 Its fruits are capsular with four seeds.

 Leaves: Leaves, 10-30 cm long and 3-10 cm broad, lanceolate to ovate-lanceolate, slightly acuminate, base tapering, petiolate, petioles 2-8 cm long, exstipulite, glabrescent, 8-10 pairs of lateral vein bearing few hairs, dried leaves dull brown above, light greyish brown below, odour, characteristic, taste, bitter.

-Roots: The roots are cut in pieces of 8 to 13 cm long, 1.5 to 3.0 cm in dia.; hard, woody, almost cylindrical, tap root having lateral branches, rough due to longitudinal cracks or fissures; greyish-brown to dark brown externally; creamish-white internally; fracture, hard; taste, bitter.
+Roots: The roots are cut in pieces of 8 to 13 cm long, 1.5 to 3.0 cm in dia.; hard, woody, almost cylindrical, taproot having lateral branches, rough due to longitudinal cracks or fissures; greyish-brown to dark brown externally; creamish-white internally; fracture, hard; taste, bitter.

-Inflorescence: It is dense short-pendunculate, bracteate with terminal spike.
+Inflorescence: It is dense short-pendunculate, bracteate with a terminal spike.
 The bracts are ovate and sessile.
 The bracteoles are lanceolate.